rasmusab/bayes.js/README.md

 ```
 *You can find an interactive version of this script [here](http://codepen.io/rasmusab/pen/LpaKep?editors=001)*

-And here is a plot of the resulting sample made in Javascript using the [plotly.js](https://plot.ly/javascript/) library:
+And here is a plot of the resulting sample made in javascript using the [plotly.js](https://plot.ly/javascript/) library:

 ![Normal model posterior](media/normal_model_plotly.png?raw=true)

 How to implement a custom Bayesian model
 -----------------------------------------

 In __mcmc.js__ the currently sole sampler is `AmwgSampler`.
 A general purpose MCMC sample that can be used to fit a wide range of models *in theory*.
 In practice `AmwgSampler` can work well as long as there are not too many parameters.
 Here it's hard to specify what is "too many" but generally <10 parameters should be fine but >100 might be too many, but it depends.
-As AmwgSampler is a Gibbs sampler it also becomes cripled when the parameters are correlated.
+As AmwgSampler is a Gibbs sampler it also becomes crippled when the parameters are correlated.

 Here is how to create an instance of `AmwgSampler` and to produce a number of samples from a model defined by `params` and `log_post`:
 ```JavaScript